TRUSTED BY 3,200 WOMEN • 15+ YEARS COACHING

 Phase 1: The Setup

 This is the most important part.
-If you set up poorly, the movement will feel awkward.
+Set up poorly and the whole movement feels awkward and weak.

-- Sit on the floor with your upper back resting against the long edge of the bench.
-The bench edge should hit you right below your shoulder blades.
+• Sit on the floor with your upper back against the long edge of the bench.
+The edge should hit you just below your shoulder blades.

-- Roll the barbell over your legs so it rests directly in your “hip crease,” which is the fold where your legs meet your torso.
+• Roll the barbell over your legs until it sits in your “hip crease,” the fold where your legs meet your torso.

-- Bend your knees and plant your feet flat on the ground.
-Your feet should be about shoulder width apart.
+• Bend your knees and plant your feet flat, roughly shoulder-width apart.

-- Pro Tip: If you can’t roll the bar over your legs because the weights are too small, have a partner help you lift it, or place the weights on blocks.
+• Pro tip: If the plates are too small to roll the bar over your legs, have a partner help you, or rest the weights on blocks.

 Phase 2: The Thrust

 Now comes the work.
-The goal here is to move the weight using your hips, not your lower back.
+The goal is to move the weight with your hips, not your lower back.

-- Brace Your Core: Take a deep breath and tighten your stomach muscles like you are about to be punched.
+• Brace your core: Take a breath and tighten your stomach like you are about to be punched.
 This protects your spine.

-- Drive Through Heels: Push down hard into your heels.
+• Drive through your heels: Push down hard into your heels, not your toes.

-- Lift Hips Up: Squeeze your glutes to lift the bar straight up toward the ceiling.
+• Lift your hips up: Squeeze your glutes to push the bar straight toward the ceiling.

-- Lock Out: Keep lifting until your hips are fully extended.
-Your body should form a straight line from your shoulders to your knees.
-Your shins should be vertical (straight up and down) at the top of the movement.
+• Lock out: Keep going until your hips are fully extended and your body forms a straight line from shoulders to knees.
+Your shins should be vertical at the top.

 Phase 3: The Descent